Time crystals with trapped ions

 Tongcang Li, Zhe-Xuan Gong, Zhang-Qi Yin, H. T. Quan, Xiaobo Yin, Peng Zhang, L.-M. Duan, and Xiang Zhang.
 Space-time crystals of trapped ions.
 Phys.
 Rev. Lett., 109:163001, Oct 2012.

-This project is supported by the W.M.
+For this project we collaborate with the Zhang-lab, Mechanical Engineering UC Berkeley.
+It is supported by the W.M.
 Keck Foundation